 You don’t notice how your toilet system works when using it.
-And seeing as a person uses their toilet on average between 4 and 10 times per day, It is one of the things in your property that you expect to work.
+Since people use their toiletson average between 4 and 10 times per day, it is one of the things on your property that you expect to work.

 Your toilet system has many components and works to free you and your household from disease and a toxic environment.